fginter/wv_spellcheck/templates/online_browse.md

 # Browse online

 In the table below, you can type in any word and you will be shown all the spelling errors that were found.
+You can also type in a wrongly-spelled word, the search is global.

 # Disclaimer